tanacasino/test/README.md

 test
 ====

-how to use github?my test repo.
+how to use github? my test repo.

+hahaha